 Attendance is required.
-We will be meeting via ZOOM.
-Please arrive a little early to our class meeting, fully dressed and ready to participate.
+We will meet in Manaleo 112.
+And if you're sick, please join us via ZOOM.
+Please arrive a little early to our class, and if you're joining us via Zoom, please be fully dressed with your camera on.